Mart1vw/Bhatta_UAMT/README.md

 The dataset we used is available [here](http://www.developingconnectome.org/data-release/second-data-release/) to anyone willing to set-up an account.
 Running the program will require to use a GPU (16+ Gb of VRAM if possible) and change all of the paths in the arguments.

-If you have any questions regarding the code or the article, please feel free to contact me at martin.wrbk [at] gmail.com.
+If you have any questions regarding the code or the article, please feel free to contact me (email on my homepage).